-Action # Title Description Total Funds Contributing more improvements to the onboarding process, improved summer engagement activities, additional Learning Coach training and resources, including additional resources in Spanish.
+Action # Title Description Total Funds Contributing engagement activities, additional Learning Coach training and resources, including additional resources in Spanish.
 2.5 Social Emotional / Mental Health Supports Staff will be trained in and asked to engage in social emotional supports for all students.
-In instances where more intense mental health support is needed, the school will consult and consider hiring experts in these fields. \$523,222.43 No 2.6 Increasing Diversity and Inclusion Our school is committed to the increasing diversity and inclusion for our entire school community.
-We will participate in professional development, evaluate curriculum and instructional practices, all with the focus of ensuring we are incorporating diverse and inclusive practices. \$551,677.50 No 2.7 Foster and Homeless Youth Engagement Support Continue to refine and consistently implement the identification process for foster and homeless youth during the enrollment and placement process.
+In instances where more intense mental health support is needed, the school will consult and consider hiring experts in these fields. \$7,493.19 No 2.6 Increasing Diversity and Inclusion Our school is committed to the increasing diversity and inclusion for our entire school community.
+We will participate in professional development, evaluate curriculum and instructional practices, all with the focus of ensuring we are incorporating diverse and inclusive practices. \$61.26 No 2.7 Foster and Homeless Youth Engagement Support Continue to refine and consistently implement the identification process for foster and homeless youth during the enrollment and placement process.
 The school will continue to train one or more liaisons who will work closely with all students identified as foster or homeless and provide a personalized support structure to ensure their success.
 The roles and responsibilities of the liaison will be developed and clarified for different grade bands.
 Identified students will be assigned to the student support section of a liaison.
 Counseling and homeroom staff will be trained in identification, placement and support of foster and homeless youth.
-The focus of all these staff is to identify individualized support for these students providing tools such as WiFi hotspots and other such engagement support. \$38,182.58 Yes 2.8 In-Person and Virtual Engagement and Enrichment Staff and families will be provided the opportunity to interact in-person or virtually to enrich the school experience. \$154,000.00 No
+The focus of all these staff is to identify individualized support for these students providing tools such as WiFi hotspots and other such engagement support. \$737.13 Yes 2.8 In-Person and Virtual Engagement and Enrichment Staff and families will be provided the opportunity to interact in-person or virtually to enrich the school experience. \$18,648.00 No

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]